 Unique culture.
 Value the fact that farmers are very special people, comprising only 2% of the Canadian population.
 Many farm families are dealing with finding a successor for their trans-generational businesses.
 There are families encouraging their children to pursue a degree in agriculture, but these are typically not the ones you read about in the paper.

 Recognize role overload.
 Over 50% of farm women have off-farm income.
 They likely have no garden or smaller gardens in some cases as they are extremely busy managing the home, family, off-farm job, and contributing to the farm operation.
-There is a huge degree of tiredness among rural woman who commute long distances to perform tasks that city people would marvel at.
+There is a huge degree of tiredness among rural women who commutes long distances to perform tasks that city people would marvel at.
 The distance factor can be shortened with caring phone calls, emails, and words of encouragement.

 Financial awareness.
 We need to de-shame rural bankruptcy.
-The church family needs to recognize feelings of hopelessness, depression, anger and shame, watching that people don’t withdraw into themselves.
+The church family needs to recognize feelings of hopelessness, depression, anger, and shame, watching that people don’t withdraw into themselves.
 As a farm debt mediator I am familiar with the courage it takes for a farmer to admit that his or her debt has become a monster.
 The large expensive equipment used can be the brunt of jokes, but the truth that there is no cash flow is a sad reality for many who are cash crunched.
-We don’t appreciate the pay cheque mentality or jokes about double overtime.
-Many farmers work 80 to 100 hour weeks.
+We don’t appreciate the paycheque mentality or jokes about double overtime.
+Many farmers work 80 to 100-hour weeks.

 Coaching is “about discovery, counseling is about recovery”.
 Some farm spouses refuse to reach out to facilitators for family meetings to resolve conflict issues.
 The trend in farm succession is that a team of advisors is used to help the family business transition to the next generation if there are successors.
 There is a huge backlog of farmers in their late 60’s and 70’s who are still hanging on to the founder’s role, and not transitioning ownership and management.
-This means that many families will be experiencing huge change in the next 10 years.
+This means that many families will be experiencing huge changes in the next 10 years.
 The average age of a farmer in Canada today is 52.
 Counseling is needed for those struggling with past issues that are affecting their mental health.
 Unfortunately, 2 out of 3 people do not seek treatment for mental health issues.
 In North Dakota, Dr. Sean Brotherson’s study discovered that 51% of that state’s farmers would not seek out mental health professionals.
-Pride is a huge factor, and the culture of independence.
+Pride is a huge factor and the culture of independence.
 “I should be able to fix things by myself.”
 Unfortunately, people are a lot more complex than machines.
 God needs to be part of the healing also.